File A Report

 (413) 748-3248 | firstname.lastname@example.org | Campus Union, Room 228

 Deputy Title IX Coordinator: Sue Nowlan, Dean of Students; Office of Student Affairs

-Deputy Title IX Coordinator for School of Professional and Continuing Studies: Camille Elliott, MS, CAGS; Associate Director of Student Services
+Deputy Title IX Coordinator for Regional, Online, and Continuing Education: Camille Elliott; Associate Director of Student Services

 Report to Law Enforcement: